mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 “Like, if things don’t work out, then we can just be friends?”

 “Yeah,” Bryce said.
-“I think I can see us being friends if things don’t work out.”
+“I can see us being friends if things don’t work out.”

 I guess it sounded more relieving.
 Being in a serious relationship sometimes sounded like two people were almost impossibly inseparable unless someone forcefully ripped those bands to hurt both involved.
-But trying to be in a relationship didn’t sound as daunting.
+But _trying_ to be in a relationship didn’t sound as daunting.
 It was like a test run, and if it was successful such that both people in the relationship could continue it for a lifetime, then great.
 Otherwise, both people involved wouldn’t get hurt as much if things didn’t work out.
 “Again, I’ve never been in a relationship before,” I said.
 “I feel like most people’s first relationships don’t work out.
 So I guess that’s one of my fears too.
 What would we do if someone asks us how we know each other?”

 “We can just say we’re friends,” Bryce answered.
 “No one would need to know that we’re in a serious relationship.”